AdorableRedPanda/di-react-redux/README.md

 ## Average React state-management app troubles

-Let's begin by considering a diagram of a React application (without having to delve into the mundane code of yet another to-do list).
+Let's begin by considering a diagram of a React application (without having to read the code of yet another 'To-Do List' app).

 ![arbitrary react app using store diagram](img/before_tree.png)

-We have a data store that is being used by five red components: A, B, C, D, and E. Each component has direct access to the store, like through the hooks like `useReducer` or `useSelector` in Redux.
-The details of the state management implementation are not important; what matters is that the components have knowledge of the inner structure of the store and need to know the exact location of the data they require.
+We have a data store that is being used by five red components: A, B, C, D, and E. Each component has direct access to the store, like through the hooks `useReducer` or `useSelector` in Redux.
+The details of the state management implementation are not important; what matters is that components have knowledge of the inner structure of the store - the location of the data they require.

-It's important to note that A and B are related to the same business logic and are completely independent of C, D, and E. They work with different interface elements and different store fields.
-This information is not evident from the diagram and highlights the need for clear documentation and design to ensure easy understanding and maintenance of the codebase.
+It's important to note that A and B are related to the same business logic, but they are completely independent of C, D, and E. They work with different interface elements and different store fields - this is not evident from the diagram, I need to highlight it (and it is needed to be highlighted in documentation and design - not self documented).

 What's wrong with this app?
 * It is difficult to determine which components are related by business logic and which are independent.
 For example, there is no clear indication of the relationship between D and  E components, making them difficult to understand without investigating their store usage.
-* All components share state, which can lead to bugs in one component affecting others
+* All components share common state - this can lead to bugs when one component affects others.
 * Testing any component requires setting up a test scenario, creating mock data for the store, and checking expected store state.
 This can be time-consuming and difficult to manage.
-* New team members can be challenging because they need to have a deep understanding of the entire store and how it's used by all components.
+* New team members would be challenging in work because they need to have a deep understanding of the entire store and how it's used by all components.
 It's challenging to localize work and onboard team members part by part.
 * Reusing components is difficult - the C component is tied to specific paths in the store.
-The needs to get the similar view often leads to code duplication of C, D and E components. have
+We can't reuse C component with different data in store without code duplication.

-Why this happened?
+What could be the reasons for these issues?
 Let's analyze the component's relations diagram in terms of [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) and [cohesion](https://en.wikipedia.org/wiki/Cohesion_(computer_science)).

-To put it simply, the coupling is metric that refers to how much different modules of a system rely on each other, cohesion - refers to how closely related and focused the elements within a module are.
-Low coupling and high cohesion are better in software because they make the code easier to work with and reduce the chances of unintended consequences when making changes.
+To put it simply, the coupling is a metric that refers to how much different modules of a system rely on each other, cohesion - refers to how closely related and focused the elements within a module are.
+Low coupling and high cohesion are better in software development because they make the code easier to work with and reduce chances of unintended consequences.

 ![arbitrary react app relations diagram](img/before_relations.png)

-The diagram depicts a simple structure with six components, but there are some issues with it:
+The diagram depicts a simple structure with six components, but there are some issues:
 * There are no clear modules in the code, with components A and B related in business-logic being lumped together with the others.
 * Every component is aware of the structure of the store.

 Despite these issues, it is still possible to work with this structure thanks to React's unidirectional data flow and the independence of components.
-However, this approach can lead to more bugs, a larger codebase, and a more fragile development process, as well as longer onboarding for new team members.
+However, this approach could lead to more bugs, a larger codebase, and a more fragile development process, as well as longer onboarding for new team members.

 ## How to fix it?

-### Theoretically
+### In theory
 The issues in the example are caused by a violation of the Dependency Inversion principle, which can be summarized as follows: